 Building a team of talented, trusted employees

-Determining your staffing needs is something you should do before you open your pharmacy.
+Determining your staffing needs is something you should do before you take ownership of the pharmacy.
 Of course, you will have a good idea of your staffing needs based on your business plan.
 If you are taking over an existing pharmacy, evaluate your staffing needs and the current staff to determine if changes need to be made.

 Employee benefits are an important aspect of staffing and, if not carefully considered, a serious drain on your profitability.
-You’ll want to determine what benefits you will be offering to your employees, and communicate these benefits clearly and in writing to avoid miscommunication.
-Your insurance broker can help you select an affordable, appropriate benefits package.
+You’ll want to determine what benefits you will be offering to your employees; communicate these benefits clearly and in writing to avoid miscommunication.
+Your insurance broker can help you select an affordable, appropriate benefit package.